 Re-defining the Secondary Curriculum - Defining purpose, sequencing seamless content and delivering impact

-This course builds on the research and the latest information from OFSTED including their draft handbook for schools which will be used in schools from September 2019.
+This course builds on the research and the latest information from OFSTED including their new handbook for schools published on 14th May 2019 which will be used in schools from now.
 We have followed the in-depth research into what creates a quality curriculum that translates standards into practice and ensures there is breadth, balance and challenge that embraces all pupils from across the ability range and builds on prior learning year to year and key stage to key stage.

 Our expert curriculum coach will explain the changes in detail and will provide a wealth of resources and materials that will enable secondary headteachers and their senior leadership teams to define their curriculum intent and enable subject leaders and their teams to translate the rationale and ambition into a curriculum that has breadth and depth, builds on prior learning and ensures high levels of progression and deeper learning for all pupils across the ability spectrum.
 We also look at the concepts that underpin highly effective and seamless curriculum design